Wu Chien-pao

+Wu served a two-year prison sentence and fled Taiwan by 2014.
+He was extradited from the Philippines in 2019, subsequently returned to prison, then granted parole in May 2024.

 Career

+Early political career and support for environmentalism

 Wu's 1998 campaign for the Tainan County Council was supported by the Kuomintang.
 Throughout his tenure on the council, Wu maintained an interest in environmental causes affecting Southern Taiwan.
 In 2001, he backed Tainan County magistrate Mark Chen's decision to support Kueijen Township residents' protest of an Environmental Protection Administration plan to construct an industrial waste complex there.
 Wu was elected speaker of the county council in 2002.
 In 2003, Wu organized a demonstration at the Nanhua Reservoir, calling for the government to lift restrictions on development at the site while providing compensation for county residents.
 Shortly after Typhoon Morakot struck Taiwan in August 2009, Wu criticized the decision to build a water diversion tunnel through Mount Siandu.
 Completion of the tunnel was suspected to have contributed to a landslide that destroyed the village of Siaolin, Kaohsiung.